 The wood species you choose for your cabinet doors will affect the final appearance of your kitchen cabinets or bathroom vanity.
 After all, each type of wood has unique natural characteristics that add to the charm of your home.
 Start by learning a little about the differences between the wood species that we offer, then discuss your ideas with one of our highly experienced kitchen designers.
 They’ll help you understand if what you want to accomplish will work with the wood of your choice.

 Maple Cabinet Doors

-Maple is a medium to hard wood with a light colour and a subtle grain.
+Maple is a moderately hard wood.
+The natural wood has a light colour and a subtle grain.
 Due to its smooth finish, it takes stains very well and is typically chosen for the even effect that can be produced.
 It’s also durable and resistant to wear.
-If you’re looking for uniformity in your cabinets, then maple is the best option for you.
+If you’re looking for uniformity in your cabinets, then maple is the best wood species option for you.
 Reasons why you may opt for other woods instead of maple: it has a relatively plain appearance compared to other species, and it can be more expensive than some other hardwoods.

 Cherry Cabinet Doors